nikzhernovkov357/docker-forticlient/Readme.md

 All of the container traffic is routed through the VPN, so you can in turn route host traffic through the container to access remote subnets.

+Before building image you need to place your .pfx file in the same directory as the Dockerfile.

 ### Linux

 ```bash